brayvid/elevator-simulator/README.md

 # Elevator Simulator

 An interactive graphical elevator simulation written in Java with a Swing GUI.
 The simulation implements the LOOK algorithm to schedule elevator sweeps, manage travel direction, and coordinate passenger boarding and drop-offs.
-This classic elevator algorithm is also used to schedule read/write operations within a hard disk platter.

 ## Directory Structure